 - To Karsha – Rs.
 520 & 690

-I hope this information was helpful.
-If you have any further questions, please feel free to ask in the comments section below and I would be glad to answer.
+I hope the information above on public transport services in Zanskar valley was of help.
+If you have any further questions, please feel free to ask in the comments section below, or at our Community Forum, and I will be happy to answer.